-This report represents the first ever comprehensive examination Australian public opinion on the nation's space investment and activities.
-On behalf of the Australian Centre for Governance, Space the authors conducted a nationally representative survey determine community attitudes towards the space sector, Australia's space priorities, and the role of space technologies in national life.
-The survey sought to provide a longoverdue evidence base understanding how the Australian public has perceived space activities in the national context, what they want from it, and the extent of their support for government space initiatives.
-The results indicate a strong general interest in space, but а more complicated engagement with national activities space and investment decisions.
+This report represents the first ever comprehensive examination of Australian public opinion on the nation's space investment and activities.
+On behalf of the Australian Centre for Space Governance, the authors conducted a nationally representative determine community survey to attitudes towards the space sector, Australia's space priorities, and the role of space technologies in national life.
+The survey sought to provide a longoverdue evidence base for understanding how the Australian public has perceived space activities in the national context, what they want from it, and the extent of their support for government space initiatives.
+The indicate a strong general results interest in space, but а more complicated engagement with national space activities and investment decisions.